Protecting Your Custody Rights from a Lying Ex

 Certain types of people will purposely “push your buttons” in order to get you to do something drastic, and probably not too well thought-out.
 If your ex is trying to bait you into an argument, do your best to avoid engaging with them.
 If your ex manages to get you on tape in a heated argument with them, the court will only see you at your worst, and none of what your ex said or did to push you into that state.

 With that in mind, you may wish to record calls between you and your ex, or even better, only communicate through texts and emails.
 Having a record of your conversations for the court to see can be of great benefit to you.

 Keep your chin up

 It can be hard to be accused of things you didn’t do, especially when it can affect your relationship and time with your children.
 But here’s the good news, if you follow these tips, and “stick to the high road”, most family courts are experienced enough to see through the deceitful and harmful nature of your ex.
 Even better, if a judge sees evidence that a spouse is lying to the court in order to sway the court’s decision, they have the authority and motivation to severely limit or suspend that parent’s own custody time.

 Union, NJ Divorce Attorney Secures your Family’s Future

 As always, when it comes to divorce, having an experienced family law attorney to fight for your rights is highly recommended.
 Especially in the case of a hostile and contentious relationship, you need someone who understands the law, and knows how to protect you from false claims and aggressive behavior.

 Attorney Edward S. Cooper has been helping clients and their families in and around Union County to reach effective resolutions in divorce proceedings for nearly 25 years.
 He is passionate about client service, immediate follow-up, and providing you with all of the information that you need to make informed decisions.
-To discuss your case with Mr. Cooper free of charge, contact him at 908-481-4625.
+To discuss your case with Mr. Cooper, contact him at 908-481-4625.